Senior Toenail Cutting Service 2026: Podiatrist Nail Care

 Related Treatment Guides

 Michigan adults who are proactive about their health recognize that preventive foot care — proper nail trimming, footwear selection, skin care, and monitoring for early structural changes — reduces the risk of the painful and sometimes serious foot problems that develop when minor issues are left unaddressed.
-At Balance Foot & Ankle, preventive foot care visits include a comprehensive foot examination, identification of early structural changes (bunion formation, hammertoe development, flatfoot progression) that respond best to early intervention, nail care for patients who cannot safely trim their own nails, and personalized footwear guidance based on the patient’s foot type and activity level.
+At Balance Foot & Ankle, preventive foot care visits include a thorough foot examination, identification of early structural changes (bunion formation, hammertoe development, flatfoot progression) that respond best to early intervention, nail care for patients who cannot safely trim their own nails, and personalized footwear guidance based on the patient’s foot type and activity level.
 For Michigan patients with diabetes, peripheral arterial disease, or immune compromise, preventive foot care visits are an essential component of their overall medical management and are covered by Medicare and most major insurance plans.
 Michigan adults interested in preventive foot care can call Balance Foot & Ankle at (810) 206-1402 to schedule at our Howell or Bloomfield Hills office.

 Medical References & Sources